Vagamon: Issues

-In August 2008, the Kerala Police said it had begun investigations two months back into a training camp organized in December 2007 by the banned SIMI activists.
+In August 2008, the Kerala Police began investigations into a training camp organized in December 2007 by the banned SIMI activists.

 On 18 August 2014, two tourists from Kozhikode died in Vagamon, after lightning struck them.
 Others who were with them sustained minor injuries.
 The incident happened at around 4:30 PM when the tourists were hanging around the barren hilltops.
-Both fell after the lightning hit them and their dresses had burnt out.
+Both fell after the lightning hit them and their clothes were burned.
 Though both were taken to hospital, they died by the time they arrived.

 Biodiversity

-Vagamon, due to its elevation and climate, has a unique ecosystem, leading to the emergence of rich natural vegetation, plant species, shola forests etc. From the early 20th century plantation crops like tea, coffee started.
+Vagamon, due to its elevation and climate, has a unique ecosystem, leading to the emergence of rich natural vegetation, plant species, shola forests etc. From the early 20th century plantation grew crops like tea and coffee.
 Vagamon hills are home to less explored flora and fauna.
-A faunal diversity study conducted by Dr Pratheesh Mathew recorded 112 species of moths from 16 families under eight superfamilies and has become the prominent faunal diversity study in this area.
-The author has also recorded sightings of many species of insects, annelids, amphibians, lizards, snakes, birds and mammals.
+A diversity study conducted by Dr Pratheesh Mathew recorded 112 species of moths from 16 families under eight superfamilies and has become the prominent faunal diversity study in this area.
+The author also recorded sightings of many species of insects, annelids, amphibians, lizards, snakes, birds and mammals.
 A wide variety of flowering and non-flowering plants, including rare Cycas species, has also been noted.
 The ongoing faunal and floral surveys are expected to shed light on the richness of biodiversity at this location.
 The flourishing tourism and related developments are predicted to have a negative impact on the flora and fauna of this region.

-Religion

-In Vagamon there are Hindu, Christian and Muslim populations.

-Kurisumala, Vagamon, most prominent Christian pilgrim center.